okta/okta-oidc-js/packages/oidc-middleware/README.md

 ### req.userinfo

-This provides information about the authenticated user.
+This provides information about the authenticated user, and is obtained from the [userinfo endpoint of the authorization server](https://developer.okta.com/docs/api/resources/oidc.html#get-user-information) and depends on the scope requested (see scope option above):

 ```javascript
 app.get('/', (req, res) => {